benhall-7/paracobNET/README.md

 Param (.prc / .stprm / .stdat) class library for Smash Ultimate, written in C#, and the central tool for other projects in this repository.
 Can open, manipulate, save, and create param files.
 Dependent on .NET Standard 2.0

+**Note**: for a faster, stand-alone alternative of ParamXML, see: https://github.com/ultimate-research/prc-rs/

 ## Prerequisites to run

 - Download appropriate application from [Releases](https://github.com/BenHall-7/paracobNET/releases)